 Ok, but then why does it seem mother’s get custody more often than fathers in Minnesota?
-Well that is a good question and it is a fact, statistically the mother does receives custody more often than fathers in Minnesota. but, I hate to say it, but from what I see the majority of time the mothers actually do the majority of the parenting.
+Well that is a good question and it is a fact, statistically, mothers receive full custody more often than fathers in Minnesota.
+When I see this happened I will say that those cases the the mothers actually do the majority of the parenting.
 Now not all the time of course, there are fantastic dads and miserable moms, but often the mother is the primary caregiver.
 I believe the problem comes from fathers who think that even though they don’t do one-half of the parenting they believe they should get a 50-50 custody arrangement.

 I think the problem is more one of perspective and not having a good family law attorney tell their client the likely outcome of the case.
 What I have seen frequently are attorneys who style themselves “Father’s Rights” attorneys.
 I have no idea what this means.
 This is a great marketing gimmick but it really doesn’t mean anything because fathers have the identical rights that mothers have under Minnesota Law there is no special section in the Minnesota divorce code that give gender specific rights.
 Instead of giving good legal advice, these self-styled “men’s rights’ lawyers complain about the system, charge their client way too much to put a fight when they know they can’t win just to pad the bill.

 If you are a man and reading this, you might be happy to hear you have an equal playing field in Minnesota courts, but that doesn’t mean you get any special rights, instead you’ll be viewed the same as your wife in court.
 Women reading this, don’t be disappointed, instead you need to listen when your lawyer tells you it’s not a slam dunk you’ll get custody and lifelong alimony check.